todaprojects/RestAPI-NoSQL/README.md

 * Installed .NET 5.0 SDK on your machine

 * Running MongoDB server.
-Optionally can run it as a container on Docker (using Command Line):
+Optionally you can run it as a container on Docker (using Command Line):

   `docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db mongo`

 ### Running Application
 * Open **RestAPI-NoSQL** folder directory on Command Line - "cd" to directory:

-  `cd path/to/directory`
+  `cd path/to/directory/of/RestAPI-NoSQL`

 * Start application: